 Overview

-Straddling the border between southern Brazil and northeast Argentina, The Iguazú Falls (spelt Iguaçú in Brazil) are usually rated number one of the big three waterfalls, the others being Niagara and Victoria.
-They are often considered to be Latin America’s most awe-inspiring natural sight and a must-see for anyone visiting the highlights of the continent.
+Straddling the border between southern Brazil and northeast Argentina, the Iguazú Falls (spelt Iguaçú in Brazil) are usually rated number one of the big three waterfalls, ahead of Niagara and Victoria.
+These falls are South America’s most awe-inspiring natural sight and a must-see for anyone visiting the highlights of the continent.

 THE UK’S NO. 1 SPECIALIST IN TRAVEL TO LATIN AMERICA